Aurimas-N/Hypermarket-Sales-In-Europe/Hypermarket_sales.md

 * Explore, clean and analyse dataset in BigQuery SQL
 * Create interactive dashboard in Tableau that shows:
   * KPI's
-  * Regions
+  * Sales and profit by country
-  * Monthly sales
+  * Yearly, monthly sales and profit
-  * Top selling products
+  * Top selling products and profit they bring
-  * Processing time between order and shipment
+  * Average processing time between order and shipment
-  * Most profitable item type by country

 # Dataset
 * Data is in one `.xlxs` format file.